Noemvriana: The Macedonian front

-By the fall of 1918, the Greeks, with over 300,000 soldiers, were the single largest component of the Allied army on the Macedonian front.
-The Greek army gave the much needed advantage to the Allies that altered the balance between the two sides on the Macedonian front.
-On 14 September 1918, under the command of French General Franchet d'Esperey, a combined Greek, Serbian, French and British force launched a major offensive against the Bulgarian and German army.
-After the first serious battle (see battle of Skra) the Bulgarian Army gave up its defensive positions and began retreating towards their country.
+By the fall of 1918, the Greeks, with 150,000 soldiers, were the single largest component of the Allied army on the Macedonian front.
+The Greek army gave the much-needed advantage to the Allies that altered the balance between the two sides on the Macedonian front.
+On 14 September 1918, under the command of French General Franchet d'Esperey, a combined Greek, Serbian, French, and British force launched a major offensive against the Bulgarian and German army.
+After the first serious battle, the Bulgarian Army gave up its defensive positions and began retreating towards their country.
 On 29 September, the armistice with Bulgaria was signed by the Allied command.

 The Allied army pushed north and defeated the remaining German and Austrian forces.
-By October 1918 the Allied armies had recaptured all of Serbia and were preparing to invade Hungary.
+By October 1918, the Allied armies had recaptured all of Serbia and were preparing to invade Hungary.
 The offensive was halted because the Hungarian leadership offered to surrender in November 1918, marking the dissolution of the Austro-Hungarian empire.
-This ended the First World War since Germany lacked forces to stop the Allies from invading Germany from the south.
-The participation of the Greek army at the Macedonian front was one of the decisive event of the war, earning Greece a seat at the Paris Peace Conference under Venizelos.
+This also ended the First World War since Germany lacked the forces to stop the Allies from invading Germany from the south.
+The participation of the Greek army at the Macedonian front was one of the decisive events of the war, earning Greece a seat at the Paris Peace Conference under Venizelos.